HP Inc.: Blocking third-party ink cartridges

 In 2016, HP introduced firmware in its printers that disabled the printers if users used ink or toner cartridges which did not contain “new or reused HP chips or electronic circuitry.”
 As a result, HP faced scathing criticism (such as that from the Electronic Frontier Foundation) and paid millions in class-action lawsuits, such as to certain customers in the US ($1.5 million), Canada ($700,000 CAD), Australia, and Europe ($1.350 million), but without admitting wrongdoing.
 HP's stated that the firmware was intended to provide "the best consumer experience" and "protect" customers from "counterfeit and third-party ink cartridges that do not contain an original HP security chip and that infringe on our IP."

 In 2023, PC World reported that HP printers still prevent users from using third-party ink.

 Disabling all-in-one printers

 In 2023, HP was sued over allegations that it intentionally designed its all-in-one printers not to perform scanning or faxing when they were low on ink.

 Disabling ink cartridges

 In February 2019, How-To Geek published an article reporting that HP remotely disabled ink cartridges when the user cancels their Instant Ink subscription.

+According to the HP Instant Ink terms of service, the subscription cartridges are remotely disabled by HP when the service is cancelled, and the user is then required to purchase standard cartridges to continue printing.
+The company has also used a firmware feature called "Dynamic Security" to block third-party ink cartridges that do not have an HP chip.